Picsha AI

 4. Background Moderation Tracking

-• You: "Can you trigger an Amazon Titan re-analysis on that blurry document and let me know when the summary is ready?"
+• You: "Can you trigger an Anthropic Claude re-analysis on that blurry document and let me know when the summary is ready?"

 • What Claude Does: Calls reanalyze_asset on the document, then utilizes the get_job_status tool to silently poll the background worker.
 Once the Amazon Bedrock summary generation completes, Claude pings you back with the summarized text.